 The Health Monitor will not appear on the Overview page until you have achieved 14 recoveries.

 For existing members (with at least 30 days of data):

 Existing members will not have a calibration period for any metric besides Skin Temperature, which will also accrue after 7 days.

 - On the overview screen, you will see 4 readings instead of 5 for these days.

 - You will only see the current day (of) on your Health Monitor.
-Even if you jump to other days, the current day's readings will pop up when you click/tap on the Monitor.
+Even if you jump to other days, the current day's readings will appear when you view the Monitor.

-The coaching landing view page displays all Health Monitor metrics and icons indicating alert status.
+The Coaching tab displays all Health Monitor metrics and icons indicating alert status:

-- Tapping anywhere on the cell will open the Health Monitor view.
+- Selecting anywhere on the cell will open the Health Monitor view.

-- Tapping on any of the metric cells within the Health Monitor view will open a modal explaining the metric.
+- Selecting any of the metrics within the Health Monitor will open a modal explaining the metric:

 When you click on the Health Monitor, it will take you to today’s Health Monitor metrics.
 At this time, members are not able to access the previous day’s metrics via Health Monitor.